 Cannabis can be smoked with devices such as a bong or pipe, or by rolling into a cigarette.
 Smoking produces an almost instantaneous effect and, concurrently, a quick symptom relief.
 Health Canada does not recommend smoking cannabis.
 Research indicates that smoking cannabis results in significantly higher risk of cancer and respiratory disease compared to other methods of consumption.

 Vaporizing involves heating the dried cannabis until the medicinally active cannabinoids (THC and CBD) are released in the form of a vapor.
 The product is not heated to a point where combustion occurs and smoke is released, eliminating a lot of the harmful chemicals and effects of smoking.
 As a result, vaporization is the recommended consumption method by most professionals as it produces a quick effect without the risks associated with smoking.

 Cannabis can be consumed through edible goods and drinks that have been infused with cannabis extracts.
 They include commonly-baked goods such as cookies and brownies but can also include teas, breads, candies and more.
 Oral consumption has a slower effect than other delivery methods, since the cannabinoids must be first absorbed through the digestive system.
 To account for the slower absorption, start with a small quantity and monitor the effects prior to taking more.

 If you have not consumed cannabis before, or are trying a consumption method for the first time, many experts recommend having someone with you.

-More information on medical marijuana consumption and information for first time users can be found here.
+More information on medical cannabis consumption and information for first time users can be found here.

 Information for Healthcare Professionals

-The most complete information on marijuana for medical purposes for Canadian doctors and nurse practitioners is Information for Health Care Professionals - Cannabis (marihuana, marijuana) and the cannabinoids, a document prepared by Health Canada:
+The most complete information on cannabis for medical purposes for Canadian doctors and nurse practitioners is Information for Health Care Professionals - Cannabis (marihuana, cannabis) and the cannabinoids, a document prepared by Health Canada:

 Health Care Professionals FAQ